-Hunt down local cafés, avoid the chains and go where the lines are long
+Hunt down local cafés, avoid the chains and go where the lines are long in Canada

 CANADA: It can sometimes be difficult not to stand out like a sore thumb when visiting a new country.
 The camera around your neck and guide book in your hands may just scream ‘tourist’ to anyone who walks by.
 However, experiencing a country like a local opens up so many more opportunities.
 If you’re planning a trip to Canada any time soon, here’s how to blend in like one of the locals.

-Visit in the summer.
 Plenty of tourists head to Canada in the winter, thanks to their beautiful ski resorts and log cabins in the woods.
 However, if you want to live more like a local in Canada, then you have to visit in the summer.
 According to Ben Groundwater’s ‘The One Thing’ blog on 1Cover, the one thing you have to do in Canada is visit in the summer.
 This is the best time to go camping under the stars, hiking through Yukon, or even sip your coffee on the streets of Montreal.

 Romantic in Ontario.
 Ontario is one of the most romantic destinations in the world thanks to Niagara Falls.
 It’s thought that around 50,000 honeymooners visit here every single year!
 However, if you want to experience Canada more like a local then skip the waterfall and head to Toronto instead.
 Here you can have dinner at the revolving CN Tower restaurant, cuddle up together with a book at The Monkey’s Paw, or take in a show at the Winter Garden Theatre.